lemoniris/what-im-doing-rn/README.md

 im out to dinner with my parents in philly and i just am so glad it never worked out here for me, i could never move back ever, i got some lamb maroosh to go though, tomorrow im in nyc to do nothing but walk around with my brother, museums and restaurants and ice cream the whole entire dayyy

+i think im going to switch to brown lowlights after the summer, that picture is from 2021, yeahhh thats what im going to do

 -->